-The Diagram of MESP Working Principles
+MESP Working Principles Diagram

 The fine particles will block the negatively charged air molecules from flying and stick them together.
 The fine particles continue to absorb negatively charged molecules until they are saturated.
 The fine particles thus carry enough negative charges.

-In 1824, Hohlfeld, a mathematics teacher in Büzig, Germany, first proposed that electricity can precipitate smoke particles.
+1824: Hohlfeld, a mathematics teacher in Büzig, Germany, first proposed that electricity can precipitate smoke particles.

-In 1906, CF.G.Cottrell succeeded in experiments at the University of California, Berkeley, USA, and developed a Cottrell-type industrial electric dust collector.
+1906: CF.G.Cottrell succeeded in experiments at the University of California, Berkeley, USA, and developed a Cottrell-type industrial electric dust collector.

-In 1907, the first industrial electrostatic precipitator was built near San Francisco, USA, successfully processing industrial dusty gas.
+1907: the first industrial electrostatic precipitator was built near San Francisco, USA, successfully processing industrial dusty gas.

-In 1980, Masuda and others in Europe carried out the application of high-voltage narrow pulse power supply in the field of electrostatic dust removal.
+1980: Masuda and others in Europe carried out the application of high-voltage narrow pulse power supply in the field of electrostatic dust removal.

-In 1990, Bai Xiyao and others in China conducted research on the same-polarity soot-charged condensation technology of the DC electric field.
+1990: Bai Xiyao and others in China conducted research on the same-polarity soot-charged condensation technology of the DC electric field.

-In 1996, Hever-9 Group successfully applied electrostatic technology to a large tunnel ventilation system for the first time.
+1996: Hever-9 Group successfully applied electrostatic technology to a large tunnel ventilation system for the first time.

+1998: Pasic and others at Ohio University in USA first proposed the concept of "Membrane Electrostatic Precipitator.
 The film woven with advanced carbon fiber materials is used as the dust collecting electrode of ESP, and the dust collecting efficiency is remarkable.